nayfin/demo-co-old/PRESENTATION_2.md

       <input type="text">
     </dco-star-border>
     ```

+# TODO: MAYBE I DON'T NEED THIS.
+Learn more about peerDependencies
 - In the `form-field` library's `package.json` add the borders library to the `peerDependencies` so that the user knows that they have to install this as a dependency.
 We will publish it as a package soon.
   ```json
   "peerDependencies": {